Statistics

 Ian Marter died suddenly at his home in London on his forty-second birthday in 1986, after suffering a heart attack brought on by complications of diabetes.

-John Hallam (died 2006 aged 65) would have been 83 - credited as Light in Ghost Light
+John Hallam (died 2006 aged 65) would be 84 - credited as Light in Ghost Light

 John Hallam was a Northern Irish character actor.